regal/regal/README.md

 When a player starts a new Regal game, they receive an object of that class.
 This **game instance** is a snapshot of the Regal game that is unique to that player.
 It contains the effects of every command made by the player, and has no bearing on any other players' game instances.

-> Two people playing different games of solitare are playing the same *game*, but have different *game instances*.
+> Two people playing different games of solitare are playing the same *game*, but different *game instances*.

 #### Instance State

 All game state is stored in a [`GameInstance`](#gameinstance-1) object.
-Some of this state is hidden from view, but properties can be referenced directly in `GameInstance.state`.
+Some of this state is hidden from view, but custom properties can be referenced directly in `GameInstance.state`.

 ```ts
 // Assumes there's a GameInstance called game